mnr/writing-wip/kwak-anthology.md

 Araci tried again.
 “I understand your desire to work with Abundancy, but I’m more interested in an explosion of one of your devices.”

-Araci made notes; Farj, Broin, and Nilsson knew Dakota Williams.
+Araci made notes; Farj, Broin, and Nilsson knew about Dakota Williams.
 They knew she was working with Abundancy.
 They didn’t act surprised to hear of her death.
-They either had a search on Dakota and had turned up a police report, or they had killed her themselves.
-The former was likely, the latter would be interesting.
 Araci pursued a hunch.

 “I’m also investigating the whereabouts of Robin Lopez.”